Health insurance in Singapore

 assurance sante singapour

 Are you planning to move to Singapore, whether for expatriation, study, an internship or simply a vacation?
-In all these situations, it’s essential to take out international health insurance, both for yourself and for your loved ones.
+In all these situations, it’s essential to take out health insurance in Singapore, both for yourself and for your loved ones.
 Singapore, with its high medical costs, can involve significant financial risk in the event of illness or accident.
-With the right insurance, you can leave with peace of mind, protected against unforeseen financial, medical and legal contingencies.
+With the right insurance, you can travel with complete peace of mind, protected against unforeseen financial, medical and legal contingencies.
 Our specially designed Singapore health insurance policies cover a wide range of expenses, including repatriation, hospital costs, third-party liability and other emergency medical costs.

 Student insurance Singapore